Blue box: Technology

 A typical blue box had 13 pushbuttons.
 One button would be for the 2600Hz tone, pressed and released to disconnect the outgoing connection and then connect a digit receiver.
 There would be a KP button, to be pressed next, 10 buttons for telephone number digits, and the ST button to be pressed last.
-The blue box may have had 7 oscillators, 6 for the 2 out of 6 digit code and one for the 2600Hz tone, or 2 oscillators with switchable frequencies.
+The blue box may have had 7 oscillators, 6 for the 2-out-of-6 MF digit codes and one for the 2600Hz tone, or 2 oscillators with variable frequencies.

 The blue box was thought to be a sophisticated electronic device and sold on the black market for a typical $800–1,000 or as much as $3,500.
 Actually, designing and building one was within the capabilities of many electronics students and engineers with knowledge of the required tones, using published designs for electronic oscillators, amplifiers and switch matrixes, and assembled with readily available parts.
 Furthermore, it was possible to generate the required tones using consumer products or lab test equipment.
 The tones could be recorded on small, battery-powered, cassette recorders for playback anywhere.
 In the early 1980s, Radio Shack sold pairs of Intersil ICL8038 voltage-controlled oscillator chips which were ideal for the purpose.
 A clever hack was to use a TI-30 pocket calculator as the chassis of the device, with the diodes for the switch matrix wired into the keypad.
 A miniature audio jack connected through the recharge port for the calculator's optional rechargeable battery would then be used to connect the speaker to play the tones into the handset.

 To reduce call setup time, telephone numbers were transmitted from machine to machine in a "speed dial" format, about 1.5 seconds for a 10-digit number, including KP and ST. To catch the cheaters, AT&T could have connected monitors to digit receivers that were not being used for operator dialed calls and logged calls dialed at manual speed.
-So, some hackers went to the extra trouble of building blue boxes that stored telephone numbers and played the tones with the same timing as the machines.
+Some hackers therefore went to the extra trouble of building blue boxes that stored telephone numbers and played the tones with the same timing as the machines.